plasmatic1/website/projects.md

 ## Competitive Programming

-As a competitive programmer, naturally I have many related projects.

 ### Competitive Programming Tools

 A suite of competitive programming tools, including a system for automated execution of code on test case, automatic